 The federal government does not back these loans.

-Borrowers and/or co-borrowers must be creditworthy.
+Borrower and/or co-borrower must be creditworthy.

 Lenders may require that the borrower and/or co-borrower(s) be U.S. citizens or have permanent-resident status.

 Various origination fees, interest rates, repayment terms, aggregate borrowing limits, and other restrictions may apply.

 Federal education loan programs generally have lower interest rates and more flexible repayment terms.

 Many lenders do not cap the interest rate when a variable interest rate is offered.

 What’s the difference between private alternative student loans and federal student loans?